nicholascgilpin/lightseed/README.md

 A peer to peer relativistic game engine

 ## Usage
-1. Initialization: Create a PeerSelector instance with optional configuration.
+1. Initialization: Create a LightSeed instance with optional configuration.
 2. Insert Peers: Add peers with their initial positions.
 3. Update Peer Data: Update positions, velocities, TDFs, and latencies as the game state changes.
 4. Select Peers: Call selectPeers to get a list of peers to send updates to, with selection probabilities.